Aims and Scope of the Journal: Guide to Authors

 Aims and Scope

-In conformity with the general mission of the Research Center for Ars Vivendi, the four goals of the journal are: (1) to promote exchange among scholars worldwide interested in issues relating to disability, aging, disease and difference; (2) to disseminate information concerning the life, hopes and needs of persons with chronic or terminal disease; (3) to provide a vehicle for these persons and the associations which represent them to make their voices heard and (4) to encourage young scholars to actively participate in this new type of research concerning various forms of living and survival.
+In conformity with the general mission of the Institute of Ars Vivendi, the four goals of the journal are: (1) to promote exchange among scholars worldwide interested in issues relating to disability, aging, disease and difference; (2) to disseminate information concerning the life, hopes and needs of persons with chronic or terminal disease; (3) to provide a vehicle for these persons and the associations which represent them to make their voices heard and (4) to encourage young scholars to actively participate in this new type of research concerning various forms of living and survival.

 In agreement with the general philosophy of Ars Vivendi, the ambition of this journal is to become a forum where not only academics, but also health care workers, patients, their families and the associations that support them can be heard and exchange.
 We also aim to reach beyond them to a wider audience that includes political deciders and the general public.

-Article submitted to Ars Vivendi Journal should not simultaneously be under consideration by another journal and should be submitted electronically, preferably in Word or RTF format, to firstname.lastname@example.org.
+Article submitted to Ars Vivendi Journal should not simultaneously be under consideration by another journal and should be submitted electronically, preferably in Word or RTF format, to email@example.com.
+You will receive the confirmation of receipt of your article by return e-mail within two working days.
+If you do not, kindly send again to both firstname.lastname@example.org and email@example.com.

 Article Types and Word Counts